ericklein/air_quality/readme.md

 ### Error codes
 - FATAL (errorLevel 1)
-	- Always throws a DEBUG message and blinks built-in LED at (error code x 1 second) intervals
+	- Always throws a DEBUG message and blinks built-in LED at 1 second intervals
 	- ERR 01: Can not connect to temp/humidity sensor
 	- ERR 02: Can not connect to Ethernet.
 Device must be restarted to proceed unless SDLOG enabled.
 	- ERR 03: Can not connect to WiFi.
 Device must be restarted to proceed unless SDLOG enabled.